abdo-eg/abdo-eg/README.md

 - 👋 Hi, I’m Abdullah!

-- 👀 I’m interested in web development & cybersecurity
+- 👀 I’m passionate about web development and cybersecurity, constantly exploring new technologies and techniques to enhance my skills.
-- 🌱 I’m currently learning @ ITI - full-stack web development using python.
+- 🎓 ITI Graduate with a solid foundation in computer science and programming principles.
+- 💼 Seeking a new challenge as a full-stack developer to leverage my expertise and contribute to innovative projects.

 <!--- - 📫 How to reach me ...